fishjojo/pycosmosac/README.md

 # pycosmosac
-A general implementation of cosmo-sac models
+A general implementation of COSMO-SAC models